DataSherpaAI/ds-poc/README.md

-# 📚 Data Concierge Proof of Concept
+# 📚 Data Sherpa Proof of Concept
 ## RAG Chatbot System with OpenAI & Weaviate

 A Retrieval-Augmented Generation (RAG) system built as a Proof Of Concept (POC) for the CAPS' Data Concierge Project.
 This version features **a specialized chatbot** that semantically queries documentation from the [Dark Energy Survey](https://www.darkenergysurvey.org/) (DES) knowledge base.
 The CAPS is the [Center for AstroPhysical Surveys](https://caps.ncsa.illinois.edu/) at the [University of Illinois](https://www.illinois.edu)' [National Center for Supercomputing Applications](https://ncsa.illinois.edu/).